 By default, each Compute Engine VM has a small root persistent disk that contains the operating system.
 In addition, you should create, attach, format, and mount additional disks for your database, your logs, and your stored procedures.

-Your disk size and performance requirements will depend on your application.
+Your disk size and performance requirements depend on your application.
 Size each device according to your needs.

 Supported SAP ASE versions

-SAP has certified the following SAP ASE versions on Google Cloud:
+SAP supports the following SAP ASE versions on Google Cloud:

-For more information about the supported SAP ASE versions on Google Cloud, see SAP Note 2537664.
+For more information about the ASE versions that SAP supports on Google Cloud, see:

 Supported SAP ASE features